barrage/ragu-chat-api/README.md

 incorporating [Proof Key for Code Exchange (PKCE)](https://datatracker.ietf.org/doc/html/rfc7636) to enhance security against man-in-the-middle attacks.

-When this application is initially deployed, it requires a manual entry in the administrator list (TBD on how we do this).
-This initial entry specifies the email of the superadmin, which can then log in via an external provider and extend the list as they see fit.

 In addition to the standard parameters in the OAuth flow (code, grant_type, and redirect_uri), 2 parameters are
 required: